Transition to Retirement Age: When Does It Start?

 What Qualifies You for Transition to Retirement?

 Your age is what qualifies you for a transition to retirement pension.
-Once you have reached the transition to retirement preservation age, you qualify to use your superannuation accumulation balance to commence a transition to retirement income stream.
-Your preservation age can be found in the table above.
+Once you have reached age 60, you qualify to use your superannuation accumulation balance to commence a transition to retirement income stream.

 How Do I Start a Transition to Retirement Pension?